British Vogue gets new chief editor after 25 years

 LONDON (AP) — British Vogue’s search for a new leader has come to an end with the naming of Edward Enninful as the magazine’s new chief editor.

-He will be the first male editor of British Vogue.
+He will be the first male editor of British Vogue when he takes over on Aug.
+1.

 Enninful, who had been the creative and fashion director at W magazine, has been an influential magazine fashion director for more than 20 years.
 He was born in Ghana and moved to London as a child.